¿Quién es la máscara? (Argentine TV series)

 ¿Quién es la máscara?
 (Who Is the Mask?) is an Argentine talent reality television series produced by Telefe and Paramount Networks Americas.
 It is based on the South Korean television show King of Mask Singer created by Seo Chang-man.
 The series is hosted by Natalia Oreiro and premiered on September 12, 2022, with the series finale airing on October 13.

 Format

 A group of celebrities hide behind a character and, episode after episode, a panel of researchers will try to discover who is behind the mask.
 Competitors are matched in face-off competitions and perform a song.
-The studio audience votes for their favorite performance and the masked singer with the most votes is safe for the week, while the celebrity with the least votes is nominated for elimination.
+The studio audience votes for their favorite performance and the masked singer with the most votes is safe for the week, while the celebrity with the fewest votes is nominated for elimination.
 The panelists decide which of the nominated celebrities will continue in the competition and the public saves another.
 The eliminated celebrity removes their mask to reveal their identity.